Surgical Technologist Salary by Setting (2026)

 Read the hospital pay deep dive →Ambulatory surgical center

-$60,280 mean (BLS outpatient care + ASC).
+$69,250 mean (BLS outpatient care centers; the ASC-specific industry was suppressed in the May 2025 release).
 Predictable day-shift schedule, no nights or weekends, joint and ortho ASC growth, IC opportunity for CSFAs.

 Read the ASC pay deep dive →BLS setting-level pay breakdown